todb/warinpieces/text/README.md

 # What is this text directory all about?

 This is a place to stash sentence-by-sentence text of War And Peace, for the hit podcast [War in Pieces](https://warinpeic.es).
-Having sentences planned out, per page, will make it much easiler to anticipate sentence counts, especially when guests record sentences out of order.
+Having sentences planned out, per page, will make it much easier to anticipate sentence counts, especially when guests record sentences out of order.

 The source of the text is [archive.org](https://archive.org/details/warpeace01tols_0/page/n7/mode/2up) and is in the public domain.
 This particular translation and edition is the canonical source for War and Peace in English, as far as War in Pieces is concerned.